What cannot end, if it never starts?

 And so, the Sphinx Project was born.

-The Sphinxes in my vision are more than constructs of stone and bone.
+My version of the Sphinxes are more than constructs of stone and bone.
 They are ancient guardians of time itself, stirring in the world’s final breath and turning it back, one cycle earlier.
 Their return is not conquest but correction, the chance to rewrite fate, to restore balance, and to ask the ultimate riddle: must the End Times always come?

 This is also a painting and modelling journey.
 My first Sphinx is finally finished, rebuilt onto a proper fantasy base, patched with milliput, and painted as a centrepiece for an army that blends converted kits with custom lore.
 It was not an easy start, especially painting such a large model second-hand and fully assembled, but it was worth the challenge.